desech/studio-react/README.md

 ### Tips

 - Anchor links need to follow this format `/contact.html` with a backslash at the beginning and an `.html` extension at the end
-  - `<a>` elements are not converted to `<Link>` because how overrides work.
+  - `<a>` elements are not converted to `<Link>` because of how overrides work.
 You will have to add your own page history code to the application.
 - Anywhere inside text you can write code like `{user.userId}` and it will be exported as react JSX code.
-Element attributes and properties are also converted to code if they are wrapped between curly brackets, ie `{foo}`
+  - Element attributes and properties are also converted to code if they are wrapped between curly brackets, ie `{foo}`
   - If you add it as a component override, then it will no longer be parsed as code.
-  - This happens because when dealing with html text, we use `dangerouslySetInnerHTML` and this doesn't render js code inside.
 - `reactIf`, `reactFor`, etc can't be used as component overrides.
 If you do override them, then the overrides will simply be ignored.
 - If you're getting a babel error for `NODE_ENV`, then do what it says.
 Open the `_export/node_modules/babel-preset-react-app/index.js` file and set `const env = 'development'`
 - Make sure you set an `alt` value for images, otherwise react will complain about it